Jayhawker: Jayhawking in western Missouri

 Jayhawking was a prominent aspect of Union military operations in western Missouri during the first year of the war.
 In addition to Osceola, the smaller Missouri towns of Morristown, Papinsvile, Butler, Dayton, and Columbus and large numbers of rural homes were also pillaged by Kansas troops led by James Lane, Charles R. Jennison, Daniel Read Anthony, and James Montgomery, among others.
 Scores if not hundreds of Missouri families were burned out of their homes in the middle of the winter of 1862.

 Union Major General Henry Halleck on January 18, 1862 in a letter to General Lorenzo Thomas described Jennison's regiment as "no better than a band of robbers; they cross the line, rob, steal, plunder, and burn whatever they can lay their hands upon.
-They disgrace the name and uniform of American soldiers and are driving good Union men into the ranks of the secession army."Major General Henry Halleck to Brigadier General Lorenzo Thomas, January 18, 1862.
-In The War of the Rebellion: A Compilation of the Official Records of the War of the Union and Confederate Armies.
-Washington, DC: Government Printing Office, 1880-1901, series 1, volume 8, pp. 448-449 There were no charges against Lane, Jennison, or other officers under Lane's command for their role in the jayhawking raids of 1861–1862, but Union General David H. Hunter succeeded in curtailing Lane's military role, and units of Kansas troops such as the 7th Regiment Kansas Volunteer Cavalry were shuffled off to other theaters of the war.
+They disgrace the name and uniform of American soldiers and are driving good Union men into the ranks of the secession army."
+There were no charges against Lane, Jennison, or other officers under Lane's command for their role in the jayhawking raids of 1861–1862, but Union General David H. Hunter succeeded in curtailing Lane's military role, and units of Kansas troops such as the 7th Regiment Kansas Volunteer Cavalry were shuffled off to other theaters of the war.

 Further compounding confusion over what the term Jayhawker meant along the Missouri–Kansas border was its use in describing outright criminals like Marshall Cleveland, a captain of Jennison's Regiment, who resigned and turned to jayhawking.
 Cleveland operated under cover of supposed Unionism, but was outside the Union military command.